West Flanders

-As of January 2019, West Flanders has a population of 1,195,796.
+As of January 2024, West Flanders has a population of over 1.22 million.

 The North Sea coast of Belgium, an important tourism destination, lies in West Flanders.
 A tram line runs the length of the coast, from De Panne on the French border to Knokke-Heist on the Dutch border.
 West Flanders has two seaports, the Port of Zeebrugge and the Port of Ostend.

 Geography

 West Flanders consists of the North Sea coast, followed by a very flat polder landscape.
 Only in the south are some small hills, with the Kemmelberg (159 m) being the highest point in the province.
 The Leie and IJzer are the main rivers.
 West Flanders is the only Belgian province that borders both France and The Netherlands; it is the only province not landlocked.